-Wendy McVicker is a poet and Ohio Arts Council teaching artist.
+Wendy McVicker is an Ohio Arts Council teaching artist and Athens’ 2020-22 poet laureate.
 She has been stirring up poetry in a variety of settings for many years.
 She is currently involved in leading a creative writing residency for seniors in southeastern Ohio.
 Her poems have appeared in many small journals over the years, and in anthologies, including A Ritual to Read Together: Poems in Conversation with William Stafford (ed.
 Becca J. R. Lachman).
 Her chapbook, The Dancer’s Notes, was released by Finishing Line Press in 2015.
 She performs with instrumentalist Emily Prince as the duo another language altogether, often in collaboration with dancers and other musicians.
 She will be sharing poems from Mary Oliver as well as some of her own works as we break for lunch during the Barrett’s Rim hike.

 Tim Pohlar, Rock Run (Saturday & Sunday)